 The Philippines is not listed on the United States Trade Representative’s (USTR) 2020 Special 301 Report. .
 The country has a robust intellectual property rights (IPR) regime in place, although enforcement is irregular and inconsistent.
 The total estimated value of counterfeit goods reported seized in 2019 was USD 434 million, close to 2018’s record of USD 453 million.
 The sale of imported counterfeit goods in local markets has visibly decreased, though stakeholders report the amount of counterfeit goods sold online is gradually increasing.

 The Intellectual Property (IP) Code provides a legal framework for IPR protection, particularly in key areas of patents, trademarks, and copyrights.
-The Intellectual Property Office of the Philippines (IPOPHL) is the implementing agency of the IP Code, with more information available on its (https://www.ipophil.gov.ph/).
+The Intellectual Property Office of the Philippines (IPOPHL) is the implementing agency of the IP Code, with more information available on its website (https://www.ipophil.gov.ph/).
 The Philippines generally has strong patent and trademark laws.
 IPOPHL’s IP Enforcement Office (IEO) reviews IPR-related complaints and visits establishments reportedly engaged in IPR-related violations.
 However, weak border protection, corruption, limited enforcement capacity by the government, and lack of clear procedures continue to weaken enforcement.
 In addition, IP owners still must assume most enforcement and storage costs when counterfeit goods are seized.

 Enforcement actions are often not followed by successful prosecutions.
 The slow and capricious judicial system keeps most IP owners from pursuing cases in court.
 IP infringement is not considered a major crime in the Philippines and takes a lower priority in court proceedings, especially as the courts become more crowded out with criminal cases deemed more serious, which receive higher priority.
 Many IP owners opt for out-of-court settlements (such as ADR) rather than filing a lawsuit that may take years to resolve in the unpredictable Philippine courts.